Our Story

 After a decade-long struggle with opioids, my godson died of an overdose.

-Like so many others, I felt compelled to do something.
+Like so many others, I felt compelled to take action.
 In the early days of Give America Hope (GAH), my main goal was education.
-(Read about an early GAH effort here.)
-Since then, we’ve been flooded by media coverage of the opioid crisis.
-Some may consider it old news; however, new problems—like polysubstance use and abuse—have emerged.
+You may read about an early GAH effort here.
+Since then, we have been flooded by media coverage of the opioid crisis.
+Additional problems, like polysubstance abuse, also persist.

-Over the last several years, my research has included conversations with policymakers, researchers, service providers, and people who have struggled with addiction.
+Over the last several years, my research has included conversations with policymakers, researchers, service providers, and people who have struggled with mental health, substance abuse, and addiction.

-My team and I have found no clear consensus on the most effective strategies for facilitating movement from addiction and treatment to sustained recovery and little credible evidence on the factors that contribute to a successful, long-term recovery.
+My team and I have not found a clear consensus on the most effective strategies for facilitating movement from addiction and treatment to sustained recovery and little credible evidence on the factors that contribute to a successful, long-term recovery.
+While we continue to navigate these efforts, we also focus on prevention as well.

 I ask you to partner with us on this journey.
 We believe change is possible—and hope and collaboration are catalysts for change.